 As per the PPF rules, PPF interest rate calculation is on a monthly basis on the PPF balance in the investor’s account but is credited only at the end of the financial year on March 31st.

-We will discuss how the interest will be calculated in the case of monthly and lumpsum payment to PPF account:
+In this paragraph, we will discuss the interest rate calculation method in the case of monthly and lumpsum payment to PPF account:

-Suppose Amit is investing Rs.
-10,000 per month to the PPF account.
-Assuming the interest rate to be 7.9% p. a below is how the interest calculation will be made:
+For instance Amit is investing in his PPF account.
+Assuming the PPF interest rate to be 7.9% p. a

 |Date of investment||Balance on the 5th of the month (Rs)||Balance on the end of the month (Rs)||Minimum Balance (Rs)||Interest credited (Rs)||Interest credited if the deposit is made before 5th (Rs)|

-Continuing the above example, suppose Amit is investing Rs.
-1,50,000 as a lump-sum amount in the month of April itself.
-Below is how interest will be calculated in such a case:
+For instance Amit is investing as a lump-sum amount in the month of April itself.

 |Date of investment||Balance on the 5th of the month||Balance on the end of the month||Minimum Balance||Interest credited|

 The investors cannot withdraw the amount from PPF before the completion of the lock-in period of 15 years.
-The entire amount of money in a PPF account belongs to the account holder for life and is payable to the nominee(s) of the person after his/ her death.
+The entire PPF maturity amount belongs to the account holder for life and is payable to the nominee(s) of the person after his/ her death.

 Checking your PPF account balance can be done both online and offline.
 PPF account balance can be checked online only for those investors whose PPF accounts are held with the bank.
 All you need is your internet banking to be activated and you can check the status and balance your PPF account at any time.